BHoM/documentation/docs/Development/Testing/index.md

 ### Configure the default namespace for the test project

 We want to set up the default namespace for tests included in this project.
-To do so, right click the test project and go in Properties:
+To do so, right-click the test project and go in Properties:

 ![image](https://github.com/BHoM/documentation/assets/6352844/6c76d690-3f75-4569-93b9-de380e44114e)

-Type "default namespace" in the search bar at the top, then replace the text into the textbox with an appropriate namespace.
+Type "default namespace" in the search bar at the top, then replace the text into the text box with an appropriate namespace.
 The convention is: start with `BH.Tests.`, then append `Engine.` or `Adapter.` depending on what the test project tests will target; then end with the name of the software/toolkit that the project targets, for example `Robot`.
 For our example so far, we will have `BH.Tests.Engine.Robot`.

 ![image](https://github.com/BHoM/documentation/assets/6352844/7877c27d-f618-4bc9-8146-dd0931ac2add)